Complying with Data Handling Requirements in Cloud Storage Systems: Data Compliance in Cloud Storage

 \subsection{Setting}

-In this paper, we tackle the challenge of supporting data compliance in cloud storage systems.
-We consider a cloud storage system that is realized over a set of diverse nodes that are spread over different data centers \cite{greenberg_cost_2008}.
+We tackle the challenge of supporting \dhr{} compliance in cloud storage systems which are realized over a set of nodes in different data centers \cite{greenberg_cost_2008}.
 To explain our approach in a simple yet general setting, we assume that data is addressed by a distinct key, i.e., a unique identifier for each data item.
-Key-value based cloud storage systems \cite{decandia_dynamo_2007,lakshman_cassandra_2010,oezsu_principles_2011,grolinger_data-management_2013} provide a general, good starting point for our line of research, since they are widely used and their underlying principles have been adopted in other, more advanced cloud storage systems \cite{corbett_spanner_2012,stonebraker_voltdb_2013,clustrix}.
+Key-value based cloud storage systems \cite{decandia_dynamo_2007,lakshman_cassandra_2010,oezsu_principles_2011} provide a general, good starting point, since they are widely used and their underlying principles have been adopted in more advanced cloud storage systems \cite{corbett_spanner_2012,stonebraker_voltdb_2013,clustrix}.
 We discuss how our approach can be applied to other types of cloud storage systems in Section~\ref{sec:conclusion}.

 As a basis for our discussion, we illustrate our setting in Figure~\ref{fig:setting}.
-Clients (end users and companies) insert data into the cloud storage system and annotate it with their desired \dhr{}s.
-These requirements are in textual form and can be parsed and interpreted by the operator of the cloud storage system.
+Clients (end users and companies) insert data into the cloud storage system and annotate it with \dhr{}s.
+These requirements are in textual form and can be interpreted by the operator of the cloud storage system.
 The process of annotating data with \dhrs{} is also known as sticky policies \cite{pearson_sticky_2011,pearson_privacy-manager_2009} or data handling annotations \cite{henze_cloudannotations_2013,henze_cloud-data-handling_2013}.
-Each client of the storage system might impose individually and varying \dhr{}s for each single data item inserted into the storage system.
+Each client of the storage system might impose individual and varying \dhr{}s for each single inserted data item.